tescher/bounty-board/README.md

     --file path/to/mongo/bounties/file.json\
     --jsonArray # only needed if loading an array
 ```
-If you've made it this far, the application should run and should be showing a bounty on the main screen.
+If you've made it this far, the application should run and should be showing the bounty list on your browser.
 You can directly query the API backend through the app at `localhost:3000/api/bounties`